 THIRD YEAR.-The History of the Jews.

-FOURTH YEAR.-A more advanced study of the Life of Christ and of the Apostolic Church.
-With the New Testament, Hurlburt's Four Gospels will be used.
+FOURTH YEAR - A more advanced study of the Life of Christ.
+The New Testament will be used as the text-book.
+Map-drawing and note-books as in the work of the first year.